jc4-mp/docs.jc4mp.com/docs/client-api/character.md

 #### `Character:SetPosition(pos: vec3)`

 Sets the Character's position in the world.
+Do not use this to teleport the local character; use [`Local.Teleport(pos)`](/client-api/local#localteleportpos-vec3) instead.

 #### `Character:SetLinearVelocity(velocity: vec3)`